tedchain/tedchain-technology/README.md

 Goto records (``goto``)
 -----------------------

-Goto records are special :ref:`DATA records <data-record>` instructing the client application to use a different account.
+Goto records are special `DATA records <data-record>` instructing the client application to use a different account.

 Goto records must have the special name ``goto``.